livekit-examples/lk-operator/README.md

 2. `npm i`
 3. `cp ../agent/.env ./.env.local`
 4. `npm run dev`
-5. open localhost:3000 (or which port your webserver is running on)
+5. open your browser to `http://localhost:3000` (or which port your webserver is running on)